There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 Course frequency: Annually

 First time: 2006H

-The course covers two- and multiple-variable regression analysis.
+The course covers simple and multiple regression analysis.
 Topics include: Ordinary Least Squares (OLS), hypothesis testing, violations of the OLS assumptions, Generalized Least Squares (GLS), dummy independent variables.
 The econometric program Stata is used in computer exercises and the required term paper.

 - Basic concepts in econometrics

 - Regression analysis of economic data

 - The assumptions of the classical linear regression model and consequences of violating these assumptions